energiezwerg/smarthome/doc/source/development_plugin/plugin_in5minutes.md

 The plugin is placed in it's own folder within the plugins folder.
 The name of the folder ist the name of the plugin and has to be **all lowercase**.

-At the moment, the Plugin is made up of a minium of two files, which are located within that folder.
+At the moment, the Plugin is made up of a minium of three files, which are located within that folder.

 Those files are:

 - `__init__.py`
 - `README.md`
+- `plugin.yaml`

 The file `__init__.py` contains the Python code of the plugin.
 The code should be at least Python 3.4 comatible.

 The file `README.md` contains the basic documentation (in english language) of the plugin.

+The file `plugin.yaml` contains metadata for the plugin.
+It is used to build the documentation.
+In the future, additional entries will be used by a graphical configuration frontend.

 To get thee plugin loaded, it has to be configured in the configuration file etc/plugin.yaml (or etc/plugin.conf for older installations).

-### The README.md file
+#### The `README.md` file

 The README.md file should have the following structure.